Stress or embarrassment can cause some people’s cheeks to turn pink or reddish, an occurrence known as blushing.

 It may not always be feasible — or socially desirable — but staying out of the limelight can help limit blushing.
 The reason for this is because being the center of attention can cause blushing.

-For example, when participants were asked to sing out loud while someone observed one side of their face, researchers found that the side of the face being watched got hotter and redder than the other side.
+For example, when participants were asked to sing out loud while someone observed one side of their face,

 9. Treat anxiety disorders